Life is full of all kinds of people, and your drawings can be too, with these ideas and examples.

-In sketching, detail and diversity go together
+In drawing, detail and diversity go together

 Look at the range of faces below.
-The more abstract a face, the less you need to worry about diversity, but the more detail you add, the more diversity — or lack thereof — will become an issue.
-Work on a sketching style (or fidelity) that’s got only a little bit of detail; that way, you can suggest diversity in easy, economical ways.
+The more abstract a face, the less you need to worry about facial diversity, but the more detail you add, the more facial diversity — or lack thereof — will become an issue.

 Think about head shape